VisWang/scatterplots-dataset/README.md

 - `./processed_data (npy)`: This folder includes the processed .npy files.
 Each file contains the two dimensions we extracted from the raw .csv files.

 - `./scatterplots (png)`: This folder includes all scatterplots we used for the experiment.

+- `./task.json`: This file contains the questions we designed for each scatterplot in `./scatterplots (png)`.

+- `./paticipant_answers`: This file includes the answers of all 54 participants in the experiment.